You want to bring your kids’ homeschool education to life and

 - You don’t know what you should teach (or how to teach) history, science, art, or language arts.
 And you don’t have the time to figure it out.

-- The desire, energy, and time to come up with the best children’s literature, fun projects, interesting assignments, or age-appropriate science experiments just aren’t there.
-The same goes for copy work, spelling, and vocabulary words — you want them chosen for you already and be relevant to the history, science, and language arts your child is learning.
+- You don’t have the time or bandwidth to find the best children’s literature, collect fun project ideas, create interesting assignments, or find age-appropriate science experiments.
+The same goes for copy work, spelling, and vocabulary words — you want them provided for you.
+And you see the value of having them pulled from the history, science, and language arts your child is learning.

 - You’re worried you aren’t covering the right things or enough of the right things.
-So you’d feel more confident with structured daily lessons.
-Especially when they include reading assignments, discussion questions, narration prompts, spelling, vocabulary, grammar, and composition lessons all ready for you to teach.
-You really just want an open-and-go curriculum.
+So, you’d feel more confident with structured daily lessons, especially when they include reading assignments, discussion questions, narration prompts, spelling, vocabulary, grammar, and composition lessons all ready for you to teach.

 You should choose the Unit Program Tools over our Daily Lesson Plans if this sounds like you:

-- Creating your own curriculum and lesson plans is something you love doing.
+- Pulling together your own curriculum and lesson plans is something you love doing.
 You like to search the computer for activities, experiments, and projects.
-But you’d like to have a “framework” already created so you don’t have to start from scratch.
+But you’d love to have a framework to start with so you’re not starting from scratch.

-- You prefer homeschooling at your own pace, enjoy having the time to go down rabbit trails.
+- You prefer homeschooling at your own pace and enjoy going down rabbit trails.
 You don’t want the pressure of a curriculum that tells you what to say and do.